Lily Was Here (film)

 Lily Was Here (original title in Dutch: De Kassière, The Cashier) is a 1989 Dutch drama film directed by Ben Verbong.
 One song from the film's soundtrack, performed by Candy Dulfer and Dave Stewart, was later released as a single – "Lily Was Here".

 Plot

 Teenager Lily works as a checkout girl at the local supermarket.

-She becomes pregnant, but before the child is born, the black father of her unborn child is attacked by a gang of thugs and killed.
+She becomes pregnant, but before the child is born, the father of her unborn child is attacked by a gang and killed.

 Following his death, she flees to the city, where she soon finds herself under the wings of a pimp, Ted.

 Escaping Ted, she commences a one-woman spree of thefts, culminating in running from the police and the press.

 In the end, Lily is forced to choose between freedom and her baby.